RocketChat/docs-old/guides/administration/admin-panel/integrations/nextcloud-rocket.chat-app.md

 ![](<../../../../.gitbook/assets/image (638).png>)

-* Now along with other existing Nexcloud apps, you should see you now have Rocket.Chat included
+* Now along with other existing Nextcloud apps, you should see you now have Rocket.Chat included

 ![](<../../../../.gitbook/assets/image (663).png>)